salrashid123/gce_metadata_server/README.md

 runs on a non-privleged port (default: 18080) and optionally uses a gcloud cli wrapper to recall the current contexts/configurations for the access_token and optional live project user-defined metadata.
 You do not have to use the gcloud CLI wrapper code and simply elect to return a static access_token or metadata.

+You can run the emulator either directloy on your laptop or within a docker container running locally as well.

+### Running the metadata server directly

+The following steps details how you can run the emulator on your laptop.

 * **1. Reconfigure the /etc/hosts to resolve the metadata server**
 ```
 # /etc/hosts